What is Vendor Management?

 Security incidents, compliance status, audit findings

-Objective: Maximize value and secure favorable renewal terms.
+Objective: Maximise value and secure favourable renewal terms.

 Key activities:

-• Analyze usage data to identify optimization opportunities
+• Analyse usage data to identify reclamation and tier right-sizing opportunities

 • Tier right-sizing based on actual feature usage